0xDBFB7/scientific_standards/README.md

 RE: RE: Publishing everything is fundamentally suboptimal for scientific progress https://journals.plos.org/plosone/article/comment?id=info:doi/10.1371/annotation/fdce24bb-aa1d-41ff-8325-a01fa8d97015

-#### Amazing people are already doing amazing work along these lines; one can hear the din of discussions of reproducibility in every.
-This is just a minor restatement of what many others have stated much more eloquently.

 > but this is definitely not enough to cope with the main problem from which the scientific literature has been suffering in the last few decades, that is, the exponential growth of scientific publications driven by the obligation for scientists in many countries to publish more and more, which leads to the publication of a huge background noise of useless and low-level articles.
 It is indeed a tedious work to extract from the mass of submissions the scientific research that does merit the dissemination of its results.
 >